API reference

 EnzymeCore.ReverseModeSplitType

-• ReturnShadow: Should Enzyme return the shadow return value from the augmented-forward.
+• ReturnShadow: whether to return the shadow return value from the augmented-forward.

-• ModifiedBetween: Tuple of each argument's modified between state (true if to be automatically derived).
+• ModifiedBetween: Tuple of each argument's "modified between" state (pick true to derive it automatically).

 source